nsidc/granule-metgen/README.md

 * For detailed help on each command, run: metgenc <command> --help, for example:

         $ metgenc process --help

+* If you find you'd like to view a ummg or cnm json file in your shell, but don't want to wade through unformatted json chaos, use `cat <ummg or cnm file name> | jq "."` to pretty-print json file content to your screen, e.g.:

+        $ cat NSIDC0081_SEAICE_PS_S25km_20211104_v2.0_DUCk.nc.cnm.json | jq "."

 ### Assumptions for netCDF files for MetGenC